 \subsection{Standard Two Flavour Oscillations}

-The standard neutrino oscillation model is based on the propagation through space of massive neutrinos which are different from the flavour observed neutrinos.
-The mass difference and the mixing angle between the massive neatrinos are responsible of the phenomena of flavour neutrinos oscillations.
-In the phenomena, the observed flavour of the neutrino is changing after its propagation depending on its energy and the distance travelled.
-The standard probability $P_{ab}$ of oscillations between two flavours of neutrinos (${\nu}_{a}$ and ${\nu}_{b}$) are expressed as following
+The standard neutrino oscillation model is based on the propagation through space of massive neutrinos, which differ from the {observed flavour} neutrinos.
+The mass difference and the mixing angle between the massive neatrinos are responsible {for} the phenomenon of flavor neutrinos oscillations.
+In {this} phenomenon, the observed flavour of the neutrino changes during its propagation, depending on its energy and the {travelled distance}.
+The standard oscillations probability $P_{ab}$ between two flavours of neutrinos (${\nu}_{a}$ and ${\nu}_{b}$) {is} expressed as follows

-where: $ \theta$ is the mixing angle between the two flavours, $\Delta m^2$ is the squared mass difference between the two neutrinos expressed in $eV$, $L$ is the distance travelled by the neutrinos from creation to observation expressed in $km$, $E$ is the energy of the neutrino expressed in $GeV$.
-It is called appearance probability which describes the probability to observe a specific neutrino flavour from an initial beam of different flavour.
+where: $ \theta$ is the mixing angle between the two flavors, $\Delta m^2$ is the squared mass difference between the two massive neutrinos expressed in eV, $L$ is the {traveled distance} by neutrinos from creation to observation expressed in km {and} $E$ is the energy of the neutrino expressed in GeV.
+This is called appearance probability, which describes the probability to observe a specific neutrino flavour from an initial beam of a different flavour.